riyagupta0701/NLP4S-Toxicity-Detection/README.md

 The merge step **downloads over the network** — Multi3Hate and MLMA from HuggingFace, and HASOC-2020 from a public GitHub mirror — and reads the HASOC `.xlsx` files via `openpyxl` and detects MLMA languages via `langdetect` (both in `requirements.txt`).
 It is independent of the `data/raw/hasoc/` files used by Step 2.

-The fine-tuned model is saved to `outputs/encoder_baseline/`.
+The trained model is saved to `outputs/encoder_baseline/`.

 ### Step 5 — Run encoder inference

-Runs the fine-tuned encoder over the 7 MHC languages that overlap with the training data (ar, de, es, fr, hi, zh, en) and writes binary predictions.
+Runs the trained encoder over the 7 MHC languages that overlap with the training data (ar, de, es, fr, hi, zh, en) and writes binary predictions.

 ```bash
 nlp4s infer --config configs/encoder.yaml